All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Mental Health

 Postpartum depression and anxiety are common and can be influenced by hormonal changes, sleep deprivation, and body image concerns.
-While semaglutide has not been directly linked to worsening mood disorders, any medication that significantly changes eating patterns and body weight should be considered within the broader context of postpartum mental health.
+While semaglutide hasn't been directly linked to worsening mood disorders, any medication that significantly changes eating patterns and body weight should be considered within the broader context of postpartum mental health.

 Common Side Effects